Updated: Feb 10

 While Ikigai is essential to one's well-being, the true beauty is that it does not have a fixed equation and can change over time.

-At Mogami, we have been exploring this nuance with our 'Ikigai Spotlight Series' to our newsletter subscribers; however, Akiko-san's story is so powerful that we decided to share it here on Mogami's blog.
+At Mogami, we have been exploring this nuance with our 'Ikigai Spotlight Series'.

 This month's featured guest is Kelly Morita (32), Lifestyle Content Creator & Coach currently based in Tokyo, Japan.

 I was born in America and grew up in a small town in Michigan.
 I fell in love with language learning and different cultures in middle school, decided to teach ESL in the states for a short period of time, and then moved to Japan to experience another culture and teach English there.
 I lived in Japan for 10 years and later became a mentor for those who wanted to learn how to live a lifestyle based on Japanese philosophy and also started a YouTube channel documenting my life living abroad which amassed over 180,000 followers across all social platforms.
 I’m a soon to be mother and passionate about empowering others to live fearlessly, activating their soul purpose on a deeper level.

 When was the first time you remember coming across the concept of Ikigai?

 I came across the concept of Ikigai when a video on YouTube suggested to me appeared.
 It was during the lowest points of my life and since then, I started implementing not only Ikigai but other Japanese concepts into my daily life

 Western culture often sees Ikigai as something to "find" or "seek" using the Ikigai Venn Diagram.
 Do you think this is the right approach?